elisapolystar/zeebe-test-bench/README.md

 ## Description
 This repository provides a test bench for building a monitoring workflow application.
 It includes:
-- An development environment deployed to Docker with different services (Zeebe, Kafka, Postgres...)
+- A development environment deployed to Docker with different services (Zeebe, Kafka, Postgres...)
 - Process files (in `.bpmn` format, located under `./bpmn`) to be deployed to Zeebe.
 - Scripts to deploy these processes to Zeebe using `zbctl`.
 - Job workers that can be called from the BPMN files.